Henry Waterson

 There has not been universal agreement about

-the origins of Little Wonder records, but I have discovered court documents (including trial papers and
+the origins of Little Wonder records, but I have unearthed court documents generated by lawsuits

 an appellate decision)